 It sounds easy, but it’s going to get much harder when the prospect of a much-needed paycheck is dangled in front of you.
 We all have been fans of a favorite blogger, only to watch her scale in following and then see her content become one irrelevant ad after another.
 It feels inauthentic.
 It alienates your hard-earned user base.

 Don't be afraid to say no when a proposed partnership feels off-brand.
 Be polite, and if you choose, perhaps keep the door open for the future.
 Focus your brand partnership outreach where partnerships feel organic and where you know you can really create fun and compelling content.
-Here’s a recent example from my own social media platform (actually it's my dog's platform, but she's truly fabulous): I passed on a partnership with a brand because it didn't feel like it made sense with Ella Bean’s luxury persona, and I later saw the brand partner with some of the biggest names in social media.
+Here’s an example from my own social media platform (actually it's my dog's platform, but she's truly fabulous): I passed on a partnership with a brand because it didn't feel like it made sense with Ella Bean’s luxury persona, and I later saw the brand partner with some of the biggest names in social media.
 The campaign TOTALLY worked on those social channels, but it wouldn't have worked on mine.
 I was excited for my colleagues, and the agency actually told me they respected that I was so honest (polite, of course!).
 The flip side is we partnered with a luxury vacuum cleaner to make a fun video, and it was one of my top-performing posts in terms of likes and comments.
 The content was fun, on brand, and relatable.
 Engagement that is aligned with your organic content should be a benchmark of success for your business as you negotiate deals.

 Monetizing your platform(s) isn’t all about giant deals and big paychecks.

 Are you using affiliate links?
 No?
 Then stop what you are doing and go sign up for ShopStyle Collective.
 No, really.
 It's hands down the easiest way to monetize your content from day one.
 The open platform makes it easy to sign up no matter where you are in your blogging career, and the tools make it simple to create tracking links on all your favorite products, enabling you to monetize all the content you are creating anyway.
-Vloggers and Instagrammers, you can optimize with these tools, too.
+Vloggers and Instagrammers: you can optimize with these tools, too.
 We've got you covered.
 Don't wait until you've got a certain amount of followers or think because you might be newer to blogging that affiliate monetization isn't for you.
 Starting to consistently create affiliate links from day one ensures you'll grow your revenue as you scale your following.
 Bonus: you’ll also have insights into products and brands your users click and purchase.
 You can use this information to help guide some of your content and glean insights into consumer trends.
 You’re now empowered to be a consumer expert AND you are making money.

 OPTIONS, OPTIONS, OPTIONS